jeon11/academic-kickstart/content/authors/admin/_index.md

 I graduated from UC Berkeley with BA in cognitive science with concentration in computer science and cognitive psychology.

-I currently work as a lab manager/research analyst at Vanderbilt Computational Memory Lab under PI Sean Polyn, participating in ongoing studies to explore neural mechanism of human memory.
+I currently work as a lab manager/research analyst at [Vanderbilt Computational Memory Lab](https://memory.psy.vanderbilt.edu/w/index.php/Main_Page) directed by PI Sean Polyn, facilitating ongoing studies to explore cognitive and neural mechanism of human memory.

 <!-- Just as cameras were first invented based on our visual system, I believe cognitive science and current endeavors in artificial intelligence are studies that attempt to imitate the human brain, and ultimately better understand human cognition. -->